iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.6.2/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.phe.couchto5K 2 reviews"/>
 </p>

+> Has only worked twice for me and that's after I deleted and reinstalled it several times and tried with different trainers.
+Very glitchy gets stuck after you press play.
+It is brilliant when it works.
+I have a Google pixel 3xl so going to try and find another app.<br> :date: __2021-07-03 14:12:00__

+> Good app and a great structure to follow in building up your stamina.
+However, for some reason after a while runs were no Ionger being recorded.<br> :date: __2021-06-30 19:09:41__

+> Avoid if you have an android.
+It's very glitchy.<br> :date: __2021-06-28 22:49:10__

 > Keeps turning off half way through the run.<br> :date: __2021-06-23 20:37:51__